Practice overview

 Personal injury

-Emma also has experience of:
+Emma also has experience in Fatal Accidents Act claims, including:

 - R v D- claim arising out of a fatal road traffic accident.
 Co-habitee had moved out for a short period prior to the death of the Deceased.
-Emma assisted with research on case-law concerning the 2 year co-habitation requirement and assisted with drafting an advice on quantum and strategy.
+Emma assisted with research on case-law concerning the 2-year co-habitation requirement and assisted with drafting an advice on quantum and strategy.

 - G v J & H- road traffic accident involving 6 fatalities, and issues involving the insurers status (whether contractual, Road Traffic Act 1988 or Article 75 status), illegality, ex turpi, contributory negligence, illegality arguments concerning an earning dependency claim and taxi licensing requirements.
+Emma also assisted with drafting an application for a Third Party Disclosure Order.

 - Fraud